minhviet21/Domain_Generalization/README.md

-## This is the source code of Domain Generalization In Image Classification Project of the course IT4343E at HUST.
+## This is the source code of Domain Generalization In Image Classification Project

 ## Contributions